 - Select New disk image... from the Destination selector.

-- Unless you're making an archival backup of your data, choose the option to create a read/write sparse bundle disk image file.
-If that option is unavailable, choose the option to create a sparseimage file instead.
+- Unless you're making an archival backup of your data, choose the option to create a read/write sparse bundle disk image file*.

 - Specify the location where you want to save the disk image file.
 You will find your network volume in the sidebar of the New disk image save dialog**.